 La Cucina, The Food.
 For breakfast, expect local eggs, local cheeses, homemade jams, fresh brewed coffee, local melon.
 For lunch, expect cured local meats, rocket salad with summer ripe figs, apricots + honey.
 For dinner, expect traditional Pugliese fare: lots of vegetarian options, handmade Orichette pastas, grilled local veggies, and ancient grains.
 Local wine is included, from our friends fabulous winery.
 We are working with two Italian cooks who knows the local markets, so the food will be spectacular.
 The menu items listed above are just to give you an idea.

 How To Arrive.
 There are two airports in Puglia: Bari and Brindisi.
-Brindisi is a 1 hour drive to our villa.
-Bara is a 2.5 hour drive to our villa.
-So it's easier to fly into Bari!
+Brindisi is the easier option, it's 1 hour drive to our villa.
+You could also fly into Bari, it's just a longer drive (2.5 hours).
 Depending on if you're travelling alone or with a friend, the easiest option for most people is to rent a car.
 If you don't feel comfortable renting a car (or just don't want to), we can pair you with someone else arriving at the same time, so that you can drive together.
 Renting a car in Puglia is extremely easy & affordable.
 If you have time before or after the retreat, we recommend a couple nights in Lecce or Ostuni.